Sustainability / GovernanceCorporate Governance

 Board of Directors

-The Company recognizes a role of Board of Directors as following; Setting the direction we should aim for and creating a concrete business strategy toward the target, Supervising the execution of business and business operations from the objective point of view.
-Ensuring this effectiveness of the role of Board of Directors, it is constituted of four Inside Directors and six Outside Directors; the former have a profound insight about our businesses, the latter have a wealth of experience in the business management and diverse expertise (including eight men and two women in the Board as a whole).
+The Company recognizes a role of Board of Directors as following: setting the direction we should aim for and creating a concrete business strategy toward the target and supervising the execution of business and business operations from an objective point of view.
+Ensuring this effectiveness of the role of Board of Directors, it is constituted of five Inside Directors and six Outside Directors: the former have a profound insight about our businesses, the latter have a wealth of experience in the business management and diverse expertise (including nine men and two women in the Board as a whole).
 Also, all of Outside Directors are independent.
 The details about them are indicated in the part titled “Information about Directors and Audit & Supervisory Board Members” in the Securities Report.
 The Outside Directors satisfy the “Standards for Independence of Outside Directors/Outside Audit & Supervisory Board Members” as defined by the Company.
-Therefore, we organize the Board of Directors in a way that allows the Outside Directors, who are in a majority on the Board of Directors, to state their opinions to the Company’s management from the objective and independent directors’ point of view.
+Therefore, we organize the Board of Directors in a way that allows the Outside Directors, who are in a majority on the Board of Directors, to state their opinions to the Company’s management from the objective and independent Directors’ point of view.

 The term of office for Daicel’s Directors is one year.
 This short term of office enables Daicel shareholders to increase their involvement in the appointment of Directors.
 At the same time, it allows the Company to better clarify the management responsibilities of its Directors and thereby strengthen its corporate governance.